 Lujan-Chavez Elementary School is a public elementary school in El Paso.
-The principal of Lujan-Chavez Elementary School is Jennifer Parker, who can be contacted at email@example.com.
-1,169 students go to Lujan-Chavez Elementary School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-29% of the Lujan-Chavez Elementary School students are "limited in English proficiency."
-65% of the 1,169 students here are classified as "economically disadvantaged", and 64% get reduced lunch prices.
-The ratio of students to teachers at Lujan-Chavez Elementary School is 20:1.
+The principal of Lujan-Chavez Elementary School is JENNIFER PARKER and can be contacted at email@example.com.
+1,217 students attend Lujan-Chavez Elementary School and identify mostly as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+26% of the Lujan-Chavez Elementary School students are "limited in English proficiency."
+65% of the 1,217 students here are classified as "economically disadvantaged", and 61% have subsidized lunches.
+The student to teacher ratio at Lujan-Chavez Elementary School is 20:1.
 Helen Ball Elementary School is one of the nearest elementary schools.

 - Computer arts